Kong/docs.konghq.com/app/_hub/kong-inc/statsd/_index.md

 For Librato-style tags, they must be appended to the metric name with a delimiting #, for example:
 `metric.name#tagName=val,tag2Name=val2:0|c`
-See the https://github.com/librato/statsd-librato-backend#tags README for a more complete description.
+See the [Librato StatsD](https://github.com/librato/statsd-librato-backend#tags) documentation for more information.

 For InfluxDB-style tags, they must be appended to the metric name with a delimiting comma, as so:
 `metric.name,tagName=val,tag2Name=val2:0|c`